Skip to main content

 Viewing linked entities

-Linked entities appear as chips below the editor.
+Linked entities appear as chips on the same row as your tags, just above the editor.
 Each chip shows:

 • The entity type icon